Lambdara/hell/README.md

 # Hell

-Hell is an experiment in connecting C, Python (imbedded in C), and OpenGL (through C).
+Hell is an experiment in connecting C, Python (embedded in C), and OpenGL (through C).

 The original goal was to have a C program that calls Python code (via the C API for Python) to generate a maze, and then visualizes this maze using OpenGL.